fxcircus/api-rate-limit-checker/README.md

    python3 rate_limit_check.py
    ```

-The script will output the results of the rate limit test, including the time taken, number of completed requests, and any failed or non-2xx responses.
+The script will output the results of the rate limit test, including the time taken, number of completed requests, and any failed or non-200 responses.
+It will also stop if a 429 response is encountered, indicating that the rate limit has been reached.